-THE CO-MO SCHOLARSHIP APPLICATION PERIOD IS NOW OPEN UNTIL MAY 1!
+THE CO-MO SCHOLARSHIP APPLICATION PERIOD IS CLOSED!

 Every year, Co-Mo Electric Cooperative hands out thousands of dollars in college scholarships through its Co-Mo Cares’ Operation Round Up fund.